1. NOTICE IS HEREBY GIVEN that Buckler’s Hard Yacht Harbour will be closed to visiting yachtsmen from the 15 July 2023 to 16 July 2023.

 Customers are advised not to go onto pontoons in adverse weather conditions unless absolutely necessary.
 Particular care should be taken when negotiating the gangways and getting on or off boats.

 Emergency ladders are located on all marina and river pontoons.

-Owners of vessels moored on the Beaulieu River should ensure that any tender used to transport personnel or equipment to and from their vessel, is of a suitable size and construction and sufficiently stable to provide safe passage in all conditions likely to be encountered on the river.
-In assessing the suitability of any tender the following factors should be considered:
+Owners of vessels moored on the Beaulieu River should ensure that any tender used to transport personnel or equipment to and from their vessel, is of a suitable size but no larger than 11ft, and sufficiently stable to provide safe passage in all conditions likely to be encountered on the river.
+In assessing the suitability of any tender, the following factors should be considered: